Piyabutr Saengkanokkul: Early life and academic career

-Piyabutr was born on 23 October 1979 into a middle-class Thai Chinese family, the third of four children.
+Piyabutr was born on 23 October 1979 into a lower middle-class Thai Chinese family, the third of four children.
 Piyabutr graduated secondary school at Assumption College and studied for his bachelor's degree at the Faculty of Law, Thammasat University, graduating with second class honors.
 He received a scholarship from the French government to study for his master's and doctoral degrees.
 Piyabutr graduated with a master's degree in public law and environmental law from the University of Nantes and a PhD with Très honorable avec félicitations honours from the University of Toulouse.

 Piyabutr became an assistant professor at the Faculty of Law, Thammasat University.
 He was also a member of Nitirat, a group of Thammasat law professors who campaigned for various ideas considered radical in Thai politics, such as amending the country's lèse majesté laws.

 Political career

 Piyabutr resigned from his academic career at Thammasat University to create, with Thanathorn Juangroongruangkit, the Future Forward Party, with an aim towards promoting democracy in Thailand and opposing the military junta.
 During the party's first meeting, he was elected secretary-general.
 In the 2019 Thai general election, Piyabutr was second on the Future Forward's list of party-list candidates and became a member of the lower house as Future Forward were allocated fifty party-list seats.

 In his mandatory disclosure of assets to the National Anti-Corruption Commission (NACC), Piyabutr reported assets of 7.7 million baht.

-Piyabutr was banned from national politics after the Future Forward Party was dissolved by a Constitutional Court ruling on 21 February 2020, which said that the party was in violation of election laws regarding donations to political parties.
+Piyabutr was banned from politics for 10 years after the Future Forward Party was dissolved by a Constitutional Court ruling on 21 February 2020, which said that the party was in violation of election laws regarding donations to political parties.